Knee Prosthesis in Mainz - Always an Individual Decision

 🧳 12.
 The inpatient stay at curaparc-clinic Mainz

-After the operation, patients usually stay in the curaparc-clinic Mainz – a modern competence center for orthopedic surgery with individual care.
+After the operation, patients usually remain in the curaparc-clinic Mainz – a modern center of excellence for orthopedic surgery with individual care.

 Special features of the clinic:

-The clinic is characterized by high hygiene standards, digital documentation and a personal atmosphere.
-Patients regularly report a pleasant and stress-free environment - an important factor for recovery after a knee replacement, sledge prosthesis or a partial joint replacement.
+The clinic is characterized by high hygiene standards, digital documentation, and a personal atmosphere.
+Patients regularly report on the pleasant and stress-free environment – an important factor for recovery after total knee replacement, partial knee replacement, or other joint replacement procedures.

 Treatment also possible for statutory insured persons

-A major advantage of the curaparc-clinic in Mainz: Many statutorily insured patients can also be treated here - especially within the framework of an individual case decision or via inpatient elective services.
-The team of the ENDOPROTHETICUM under Prof. Dr. med.
-Karl Philipp Kutzner actively supports you in the application process and communication with your health insurance company.
-Thus, those insured under the statutory health insurance also benefit from the high specialization and quality of this renowned clinic in the heart of the Rhine-Main region.
+A major advantage of the curaparc clinic in Mainzis that many patients with statutory health insurance can also be treated here – particularly on a case-by-case or through optional inpatient services.
+The ENDOPROTHETICUM team, led by Prof. Dr. med.
+Karl Philipp Kutzner, actively supports you with the application process and communication with your health insurance provider.
+This allows patients with statutory health insurance to benefit from the high level of specialization and quality of this renowned clinic in the heart of the Rhine-Main region.

 🏃♂️ 13.
 Rehabilitation after knee replacement: Regaining mobility

-Rehabilitation is crucial for the success of a knee prosthesis.
-In Mainz, it begins on the first day after surgery - a central pillar of the treatment concept at the ENDOPROTHETICUM.
+Rehabilitation is crucial for the success of a knee replacement.
+In Mainz, it begins on the very first day after surgery – a central pillar of the treatment concept at the ENDOPROTHETICUM.

 Rehabilitation goals: